Aspects to consider when deciding what to plant

 - Seedling Growers Association of SA (SGASA) www.seedlinggrowers.co.za

-- South African National Seed Organisation (SANSOR) Tel: 012 349 1438/9 www.sansor.org SANSOR was established in 1989, and assumes the position of watchdog to ensure that standards are maintained.
+- South African National Seed Organisation (SANSOR) www.sansor.org SANSOR was established in 1989, and assumes the position of watchdog to ensure that standards are maintained.
 SANSOR has been appointed as the designated body to administer seed certification schemes under the Plant Improvement Act of 1976.
 The South African Seed Certification Scheme is a legally prescribed scheme underwritten by provision of this legislation.
 However, participation in seed certification is voluntary.
 The basic objective of seed certification is to make seed of superior quality available and guarantee the quality by means of a certificate, seal and label.
 The emphasis is on genetic quality i.e. varietal true-to-type, with high requirements of germination and physical purity.
 Strict field requirements are laid down for seed production.

 - Southern African Plant Breeders’ Association www.sapba.co.za

 Training and research

 Find this heading in the “Biotechnology & plant breeding” page for details of the universities, Agricultural Research Council (ARC) and Council for Scientific and Industrial Research (CSIR).

 Training of seed inspectors began with SANSOR and developed into an ongoing programme.
-Some 230 private seed inspectors report to SANSOR in the execution of functions under the certification schemes.
+Private seed inspectors report to SANSOR in the execution of functions under the certification schemes.
 Training courses for seed analysts have been ongoing.

 Four AgriSETA-accredited training qualifications are (i) Further Education and Training Certificate: Seed Marketing (ii) Further Education and Training Certificate: Seed Processing and Packaging Control (iii) Further Education and Training Certificate: Seed Production, and (iv) Further Education and Training Certificate: Seed Research and Development.
 These qualifications are registered with South African Qualifications Authority (SAQA).

 The Industry Promotion and Capability Development chapter of the Annual Report deals with skills development in this sector.

 Learnerships and apprenticeships are a combination of on-the-job learning along with some theoretical training.
 The major part of the training can be offered on the farm.
-Find information on learnerships in the “Agricultural education & training” chapter, or at www.agriseta.co.za (under “Skills delivery” option).
+Find information on learnerships on the “Agricultural education & training” page, or at www.agriseta.co.za (under “Skills delivery” option).
 Options exist like seed production, seed research and development, seed processing and packaging control etc.

 Websites and publications